doc1oo/LovelyComposerDocs/docs/_sources/en/manual.rst.txt

 Outputs jsonl data in Lovely Composer format with the notes of the rhythm pattern expanded as note data.

-Add-On Output (1.3.3 - )
+Add-Ons Output (1.3.3 - )
 ==============================================================

 .. image:: ../img/export_mode_addon_option.png

-Calls an external extension addon to convert it.
-The location of the addon is **/USER DOCUMENT DIR/LovelyComposer/addon/export/**.
-You can also create your own :ref:`addon. <id_addons_en>`
+Calls an external extension add-on to convert it.
+The location of the add-on is **/USER DOCUMENT DIR/LovelyComposer/addon/export/**.
+You can also create your own :ref:`add-ons. <id_addons_en>`

 * **ADDON** ...
 Select an addon in the list box on the left.
 Select the conversion option provided for each add-on in the list box on the right.
 * **INPUT** ...
 Select the file type used for the add-on's input file.
 If the input file is specified on the add-on side, the user will not be able to select it.
 The input file will be generated with the current export settings just before the add-on is executed.